Leadership

 Rachael grew up in Fairbanks, then attended The University of Montana where she received a bachelors in Journalism.
 After some time working in TV news, she decided it wasn’t for her and moved to Laramie, Wyoming where she received a Masters of Public Administration.

-Returning to Alaska she started working in development and has been with Girls Scouts of Alaska and Big Brothers Big Sisters.
-Rachael spent 5 years working with Planned Parenthood in Alaska, raising funds and community support with major donors and events in Anchorage and across Alaska.
-Rachael believes philanthropy is about connections and creating stronger communities and is so excited to see what can be achieved.
+Returning to Alaska she started working in development and has been with multiple organizations serving youth and women.
+Rachael continues to work raising funds and community support with major donors in Anchorage and across Alaska.
+Rachael believes philanthropy is about connections and creating stronger communities and is excited to see what can be achieved.

 jldinneen@gmail.com